treeverse/lakeFS/docs/integrations/dbt.md

 redirect_from: /using/dbt.html
 ---

-## Maintaining environments with dbt and lakeFS
+# Integrating dbt and lakeFS

 dbt can run on lakeFS with a Spark adapter or Presto/Trino adapter.
 Both Spark and Presto use Hive metastore or Glue to manage tables and views.